Freddie Gibbs: 2012–2018: Solo albums and Piñata

 On December 11, 2012, Gibbs announced that he was no longer a member of Young Jeezy's CTE label.
 He elaborated saying that there is no beef between the two rappers.
-On May 27, 2013, Freddie Gibbs announced he would be releasing his debut album ESGN (Evil Seeds Grow Naturally) on July 9, 2013 through his own record label of the same name.
+On May 27, 2013, Freddie Gibbs announced he would be releasing his debut album ESGN (Evil Seeds Grow Naturally) on July 9, 2013, through his own record label of the same name.
 The album ended up being released on June 20, three weeks before the planned release date, due to a leak.

 In September 2013, Freddie Gibbs and Madlib released Deeper, the final EP from the Piñata previews trilogy.
 Piñata itself was subsequently released on March 18, 2014.
 The album received universal acclaim from music critics with a score of 82 on the review site Metacritic.
 It peaked at number 39 on the US Billboard 200 and number seven on the US Top Rap Albums charts.
 On July 1, 2014, Gibbs, Young Thug, and ASAP Ferg released a single titled "Old English".
-It was produced by Salva and Nick Hook and was certified Gold by the Recording Industry Association of America (RIAA) on July 23, 2020 for selling over 500,000 certified units.
+It was produced by Salva and Nick Hook and was certified Gold by the Recording Industry Association of America (RIAA) on July 23, 2020, for selling over 500,000 certified units.
 In October 2014, Gibbs and Madlib released their fourth EP, titled Knicks (Remix).

 In March 2015, Gibbs released a three-track EP titled Pronto, which was followed up by his second solo studio album, Shadow of a Doubt, released on November 20, 2015.
 Gibbs's third solo studio album, You Only Live 2wice, was released in March 2017.
 The only single, "Crushed Glass", was released simultaneously alongside a music video directed by Eric Nelson.
-In June 2018, he released his fourth studio album, Freddie without any prior announcements.
+In June 2018, he released his first commercial mixtape, Freddie without any prior announcements.